jawordpressorg/design-handbook/design/get-involved/first-steps.md

 2. Join Slack and say ‘Hi’ – that way we can know you are looking to get involved and welcome you.
 Visit [chat.wordpress.org](http://chat.wordpress.org) and sign up using your WordPress.org user account.
 3. Subscribe to the blog on [make.wordpress.org/design](https://make.wordpress.org/design).
 Being subscribed to this blog lets you keep in touch with the team and updates.
 4. Find out the ways you can [contribute here](https://make.wordpress.org/design/handbook/get-involved/areas-contribute/).

-**Invision access**
-Everyone gets access to Invision to help contribute.
-You can request access [here](https://docs.google.com/forms/d/e/1FAIpQLSe09nZ1BcQYkrL5dJ0fiOm5AOlaGvmKRV6Ko0e8ZFPhdjZmBw/viewform).

-We try to review this form as often as possible, but f it takes to long, please ping one of the design team reps in [#design](https://make.wordpress.org/design/tag/design/) in chat.wordpress.org Slack for quicker access.